Skin Health Tips for Summer

 Sunscreen with SPF 15 or Higher

 One of the most important ways we can protect ourselves in the sun is by applying sunscreen with an SPF level of 15 or higher.
 Sunscreen should be applied about 30 minutes before going out into the sun and re-applied every 90-120 minutes for the duration of your time outside.
 Make sure the sunscreen you’re applying is water resistant, otherwise sweat and swimming can greatly diminish its benefits.
 Even if it is water-resistant, it is important to re-apply after swimming or being in water.
 Also, make sure your sunscreen is broad-spectrum protection, which means it protects against both UVA and UVB rays.
 How much sunscreen is ideal?
-Top dermatologists in New Jersey recommend a teaspoon’s worth for your face and enough to fill a shot glass for your body.
-A dermatologist in NJ will also recommend that you wear a hat to protect your head from the sun, but more on that later.
+Skin experts recommend a teaspoon’s worth for your face and enough to fill a shot glass for your body.
+Another recommendation would be to wear a hat to protect your head from the sun.

 There are many women’s make-up foundations today that offer SPF protection.
 But many top skin-care doctors argue that this is not enough protection if you’ll be out in the sun.
 It’s important to supplement make-up with SPF with stronger sunscreen.

 Don’t skip sunscreen on cloudy days!
 There are countless stories of people neglecting to put on sunscreen on cloudy days that ended up with terrible burns.
 UV rays can get through clouds, so be sure to protect yourself even if it isn’t sunny out.

 UVA vs. UVB rays